Saverio Bettinelli: Life

 He was born at Mantua; there and later in Bologna, he studied under the Jesuits, till entering in novitiate in 1736, then formally consecrated as a priest in 1738.

 He first taught literature from 1739 to 1744 at Brescia, where Cardinal Quirini, Count Federico Mazzuchelli, Count Duranti and other scholars, formed an illustrious academy.
 He next went to Bologna, to study divinity.
 There he was in contact with the circle including the poet Marini, Algarotti, and Zanotti.
 At the age of thirty he went to Venice, where he became professor of rhetoric.
+There he wrote the satirical poem Le raccolte (1751), in which he called for a reform of the Italian poetic tradition, aimed at both the literary elite and the public.
 The superintendence of the college of nobles at Parma was entrusted to him in 1751; and he had principal charge of the studies of poetry and history, and the entertainments of the theatre.
 He remained there eight years, visiting, at intervals, other cities of Italy, often on the affairs of his order.

 In 1755-1758 he undertook a series of journeys.
 First travelling to Germany in 1755, proceeded as far as Strasbourg and Nancy.
 He returned to Italy as a tutor to the sons of the Prince of Hohenlohe.
 The year following, he journeyed again to France, along with the eldest of his pupils; and during this excursion he wrote his famous Lettere dieci di Virgilio agli Arcadi, which were published at Venice.
-Bettinelli was also a poet of arcadic verse, collected in his Versi sciolti of 1758 and inspired by Frugoni and Algarotti, and of some tragedies including Gionata (1774), Demetrio Poliorcete (1758), Serse (1764) that were put on for the jesuit theater.
+Bettinelli was also a poet of arcadic verse, collected in his Versi sciolti of 1758 and inspired by Frugoni and Algarotti.
 In 1758 he went to Lorraine, to the court of King Stanislaus, who sent him on a matter of business to visit Voltaire.
-He would also meet in France with Rousseau.
+He would also meet in France with Rousseau and Helvétius.

 From Geneva he returned to Parma, where he arrived in 1759.
 He afterwards lived for some years at Verona and Modena, and he had just been appointed professor of rhetoric there, when, in 1773, the suppression of the Jesuit Order occurred in Italy, he had to abandon his teaching post at Modena, Bettinelli returned home, and resumed his literary labours with new ardor.
-The siege of Mantua by the French compelled him to leave the city, and he retired to Verona, where he formed an intimate friendship with the chevalier Hippolito Pindemonti.
+The siege of Mantua by the French compelled him to leave the city, and he retired to Verona, where he formed an intimate friendship with the poet Ippolito Pindemonte.